 - If you select the Producer field again, the section will look like this:

-- When finished, click Save & Close.
+- When finished, scroll up and click Save & Close.

 Set up a Sample Set

 - Click the Microarray Staging link.